Value Chain Based Lean Enterprise Aware Design, Development & Operations.

 - Improve the process continuously, adjust the capabilities (teams, functions), fine-tune the tools, encourage to co-operation…

-- LEAD & LEAF is ready from day one!
-Just start executing demand management team, and modelling development targets into architecture landscape…
+- LEAD & LEAF is ready from day one.
+Start by executing the demand management team, and modelling all the demands to concepts into the architecture landscape.

 Most of these above-mentioned competencies and structures already exist in the organization, which makes the LEAD implementation easier.
 Those already existing capabilities are just to be re-organized according to the operating model, as defined in the Idea to Production -process.
 LEAD complements all the existing frameworks and methods (e.g. SAFe, IT4IT, Scrum, DevOps, ITIL) by providing overall visibility with practical meta-framework.
 As a result of this adoption procedure, a transparent, collaborative and efficient operational value stream is implemented.
 And finally, the organization’s “production line” is prepared for execution, the performance can be measured and continuously improved.